macoj/crime-city/README.md

 2. **Run the Pipeline**

-Make sure you have **Python 3.x** and the required packages installed:
+Simply run the main pipeline script, and the output will be stored in **./output**.

    ```bash
 python pipeline.py